Exploring the limits of Concurrency in ML Training on Google TPUs: Performance Analysis

 \section{Performance Analysis}

 In this section, we show the performance we are able to achieve with all the framework, infrastructure and model optimizations discussed.
-Table~\ref{tab:mlperf_v_07} presents the end-to-end times in six MLPerf v-0.7 benchmarks on Google TPU multipods.
+Table~\ref{tab:mlperf_v_07} presents the end-to-end times in six MLPerf-v0.7 benchmarks on Google TPU-v3 Multipod.
+End-to-end time is defined as the time from data touch to computation of the evaluation metric that reaches target quality.
 Note that the presented optimizations and the larger number of accelerators in the Multipod result in four benchmarks training in under half a minute.
-The table also presents speedups over the Google TPU submission to the MLPerf v0.6 benchmarks.
+The table also presents speedups over the Google TPU submission to the MLPerf-v0.6 benchmarks.
 Note that for DLRM, the best result of 1.21 minutes was achieved on a TPU-v4 machine.
 As TPU-v4 is not the focus of this paper and it is not discussed here, the TPU-v3 result (2.4 minutes) is presented in its place.

 Table~\ref{tab:mlperf_v0_7_init_times} compares the initialization time of TensorFlow and JAX on large-scale systems with 4096 and 2048 TPU chips.
 TensorFlow’s initialization time ranges from 498 seconds to 1040 seconds, while that of JAX’ is much lower, ranging from 122 seconds to 294 seconds.
 This is because of their different distributed programming models, which are tradeoffs between performance and usability, as mentioned in Section~\ref{sec:frameworks}.
 JAX uses a multi-client distributed system, where each client has one copy of the code and compiles its own graph.
 This generates constant initialization time for varied sizes of systems.
 On the other hand, TensorFlow gives one Python process global visibility and control of the whole system, which makes it easier for user code to be reflected on the whole workload.
 But this Python process needs to compile a large multi-device graph for the whole system, which takes longer for larger systems.